 The McCune Collection

 Located at the ground floor of the JFK Library, this highly regarded collection includes 15th Century French Illuminated manuscripts, original leaves from Chaucer circa 1500, and printings of Shakespeare’s plays circa 1600 as well as historic, functioning printing presses.
-The McCune Room is open to the public every Saturday from 12:00 pm – 2:00 pm, and during the 2nd Friday Art Walk.
+The McCune Room is open to the public on the first and third Tuesday of the month 2:00 pm – 4:00 pm, every Saturday from 12:00 pm – 2:00 pm, and during the 2nd Friday Art Walk.
 For more information, visit their website.

 McCune Information: http://www.mccunecollection.org